ideamonger/quora-backup/README.md

 Suppose you installed the scripts in `/home/brian/quora-backup`.
 You can run the crawler as follows:

-`/home/brian/quora-backup/crawler.py answers.json /home/brian/quora-answers --origin_timestamp=${TIMESTAMP} --origin_timezone=${OFFSET}`
+`/home/brian/quora-backup/crawler.py /home/brian/quora-backup/answers.json /home/brian/quora-answers --origin_timestamp=${TIMESTAMP} --origin_timezone=${OFFSET}`

-replacing `${TIMESTAMP}` with the timestamp value previously obtained from the browser, and `${OFFSET}` with the time zone offset value.
+replacing the entire sequence between single quotation marks, including ${} `${TIMESTAMP}` with the timestamp value previously obtained from the browser, and `${OFFSET}` with the time zone offset value.
+So, if the values are for timestamp 1472909838279, after equal all you need is the number, not $ or {}.

-This creates a new directory, `/home/brian/quora-answers`, and populates it with the answers specified, after downloading them from Quora.
+Running the crawler creates a new directory, `/home/brian/quora-answers`, and populates it with the answers specified, after downloading them from Quora.
 It also generates a timestamp in YYYY-MM-DD format for each answer.
+This will take a while, as each answer is parsed individually.
+Be patient...

 ## Converting answers to a standalone format